t-brandt/orvara/README.rst

 a plot would not be produced.
 Here, for 1.
 Astrometry orbit plots, you can modify the predicted_years parameter to plot random predicted epoch positions on the Astrometry plot.
 For 2.
-RV orbit of the companion, you can choose to plot a specific instrument (by name) or all of the RV instruments by changing the Relative_RV_Instrument parameters to either the name of the instrument or All.
+RV orbit of the companion, you can choose to plot a specific instrument (by name) or all of the RV instruments by changing the Relative_RV_Instrument parameter to either the name of the instrument or All.
 For 6.
 Proper motion plots, you can plot the proper motions in RA and DEC in one plot (Proper_motion_separate_plots = False) or two (Proper_motion_separate_plots = True).
 In general, you can also set a customized range of